hackerzgz/getAcFunPage/README.md

 3. **References to static files** is based on the relative path calls the function file.

-4. Now here is a problem which HandleGetResp() will call twice time in Brower.
+4. Now here is a problem which `HandleGetResp()` will call twice time in Brower.
 But in `curl http://localhost:9000` ,it call only once.

+> Just log the requests.
+You will realize that your browser also requests /favicon.ico.
+> See https://en.wikipedia.org/wiki/Favicon for more information.